Tumby Bay

 Tumby Bay faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-Currently, 20.1% of the population is actively engaged in formal education, comprising 8.7% in primary, 6.3% in secondary, and 1.5% in tertiary education.
+A substantial 20.1% of the population actively pursues formal education.
+This includes 8.7% in primary education, 6.3% in secondary education, and 1.5% pursuing tertiary education.

 Frequently Asked Questions - Education